 Once the U.S. FDA receives an application, it has 60 days to review the NDA to determine if it is substantially complete to permit a substantive review, before it accepts the application for filing.
 Once the submission is accepted for filing, the U.S. FDA begins an in-depth review of the NDA.
 The U.S. FDA's NDA review times may differ based on whether the application is a standard review or priority review application.
 The U.S. FDA may give a priority review designation to drugs that are intended to treat serious conditions and provide significant improvements in the safety or effectiveness of the treatment, diagnosis, or prevention of serious conditions.
 Under the goals and policies agreed to by the U.S. FDA under the PDUFA, the U.S. FDA has set the review goal of 10 months from the 60-day filing date to complete its initial review of a standard NDA for a new molecular entity, or NME, and make a decision on the application.
-For non-NME standard applications, the U.S. FDA has set the review goal of 10 months from the submission date to complete its initial review application.

-application.
-For priority review applications, the U.S. FDA has set the review goal of reviewing NME NDAs within six months of the 60-day filing date and non-NME applications within six months of the submission date.
+For priority review applications, the U.S. FDA has set the review goal of 10 months from the submission date to complete its initial review applications, the U.S. FDA has set the review goal of 10 months from the submission date to complete its initial review applications, the U.S. FDA has set the review goal of 10 months from the submission date to complete its initial review applications, the U.S. FDA has set the review goal of 10 months from the submission date to complete its initial review applications, the U.S. FDA has set the review goal of reviewing NME NDAs within six months of the 60-day filing date and non-NME applications within six months of the submission date.
 Such deadlines are referred to as the PDUFA date.
 The PDUFA date is only a goal and the U.S. FDA does not always meet its PDUFA dates.
 The review process and the PDUFA date may also be extended if the U.S. FDA requests or the NDA sponsor otherwise provides additional information or clarification regarding the submission.